-The Greater Lafayette League of Women Voters 2013 Directory of Government Officials is still available.
+The Greater Lafayette League of Women Voters 2017 Directory of Government Officials is available online.
 This publication contains contact information for elected and appointed officials and commissions for Tippecanoe County, Lafayette, West Lafayette, Battle Ground, Clarks Hill, Dayton and Shadeland.
-Copies have been distributed to public offices throughout the area.
-Pick up one today.
+Copies of the directory are available in many community locations.